johnpsom/JKR/README.md

-# JKR
-Learn Python and win the lottery.... what a bargain
+# Learn Python and win the lottery.... what a bargain